NUKnightLab/SensorGrid/PLANNING.md

 You will probably want at least one collector in your network

-### Repeater
+### Routers

-All nodes are repeaters.
+All nodes are routers.
 In addition to broadcasting their own data (in the case of sensor nodes) all SensorGrid nodes re-transmit received data, thus re-broadcasting it to the network.

-In some cases you may want additional repeater nodes that are neither sensors nor collectors.
-Repeater nodes serve the simple purpose of expanding the range of your SensorGrid network.
+In some cases you may want additional router nodes that are neither sensors nor collectors.

 ### Plan it!